WickrInc/wickrio-webhook-bot/README.md

 Webhook Bot understands the following commands:

  - `/help` - Prints a help message with all available commands
- - `/create` - Output the webhook URL for the current room
+ - `/show` - Show the webhook URL for the current room
  - `/rekey` - Rotate the current webhook URL for the room

 ### Sending a webhook message